arnku/fake_news/README.md

 The csv file from FakeNewsCorpus must be unzipped and placed in the root folder of the project, and must be named 'FakeNewsCorpus.csv'
 Following is the order to run the scripts and what variables inside of the scripts should be set to.

-First the data set musst be split into smaller chunks for it to use less memory while processing.
-The defualt size for this is chunks of 20.000 articels, but can be changed by setting the 'split_size' variable.
-This step also removes articles only consisting of non-latin characters.
+First the data set must be split into smaller chunks for it to use less memory while processing.
+The default size for this is chunks of 20.000 articles but can be changed by setting the 'split_size' variable.
+This step also removes articles only consisting of non-Latin characters.
 **split_files.py** Splits 'FakeNewsCorpus.csv' into smaller chunks, and saves them in 'splits/'

 As the FakeNewsCorpus is not totally random in its distribution of labels, the labels are needed to be randomized.
 This is run already at this step, as it is then possible to delete some of the chunks afterwards, if a smaller data set is desired, without changing the distribution of the labels.

-**article_randomizer.py** Makes a same number of chunks, but randomizes articles position in them.
+**article_randomizer.py** Makes a same number of chunks but randomizes articles position in them.
 Input and save folders should be set to:
 ```
 input_folder = 'splits/'